Indonesia Ocean Justice Initiative

 IOJI has published reports of works with several focus areas.
 These reports are produced by conducting comprehensive study, data collection, and legal analysis in relevant aspects of each focus area.
 These reports come with recommendations to maritime stakeholders.
 More reports here.

-Maritime security threat detection and analysis in Indonesian waters period Nov 2024 to May 2025
+Maritime security threat detection and analysis in Indonesian waters period May to September 2025